haokeyingxiao/haoke/UPGRADE-6.5.md

 ## Loading stock information from a different source

-If Shopware is not the source of truth for your stock data, you can decorate `\Shopware\Core\Content\Product\Stock\AbstractStockStorage` and implement the `load` method.
-When products are loaded in Shopware the `load` method will be invoked with the loaded product ID's.
+If Haoke is not the source of truth for your stock data, you can decorate `\Shopware\Core\Content\Product\Stock\AbstractStockStorage` and implement the `load` method.
+When products are loaded in Haoke the `load` method will be invoked with the loaded product ID's.
 You can return a collection of `\Shopware\Core\Content\Product\Stock\StockData` objects, each representing a products stock level and configuration.
-This data will be merged with the Shopware stock levels and configuration from the product.
+This data will be merged with the Haoke stock levels and configuration from the product.
 Any data specified will override the product's data.

 For example, you can use an API to fetch the stock data: